 Showing 1-24 of 306 items found in Outdoors & Play

-Located just minutes outside of Effingham, Ballard Nature Center is home to dozens of species of birds and wildlife.
-Natural prairie, wetlands, butterfly and hummingbird gardens, ponds, and creeks round out the outdoor experience.
-Activities at the Nature Center includes trail walks, kids' fishing, bird watching, picnics, and much more.
-An indoor activity center provides plenty for the whole family to do any time of year.
+Just minutes away from the city but a world away, Ballard Nature Center is home to dozens of species of birds and wildlife.
+Natural prairie, wetlands, butterfly and hummingbird gardens, ponds and creeks round out the outdoor experience.

 Get the best view of Alton and the Mississippi River from eight stories in the air atop the Melvin Price Locks & Dam.
 Take a free guided tour and see towboats and barges as they push their way through this incredible structure.
 It's also a great spot to eagle watch in the winter.